Online Course Development

 - Write learning objectives for each lesson.
 Learning objectives provide specifications for assessment and guide the development of instructional strategies.
 They communicate to students the standards and expectations of the course.
 Visit our Learning Objectives page for important writing considerations.

-- Become familiar with TRACS and third-party tools and how they can be used to support learning and assessment.
+- Become familiar with Canvas and third-party tools and how they can be used to support learning and assessment.
 Visit Technology Options to read about what's available.

 - Develop a planning matrix.
 The planning matrix provides an overview of all the activities in the course.